 community leader Keami La Croix has made a name for herself in Crown

-Heights’ West Indies community as the "Black Robin Hood."
+Heights’ West Indian community as the "Black Robin Hood."
 But

 when she decides to create a campaign to reform the violence-stricken, yet very